Welcome to our gallery focusing on the gorgeous, contemporary Orchard Way project, a home designed by Mcleod Bovell.

 The living room centers on this unique gas fireplace, framed in glass, with contemporary furniture including an all glass coffee table.
 Full height glazing allows for breathtaking views.

-The master bedroom, standing over a spread of rich hardwood flooring, enjoys the same spectacular views through full height wraparound glass.
+The primary bedroom, standing over a spread of rich hardwood flooring, enjoys the same spectacular views through full height wraparound glass.
 Subtle shades are drown for privacy and shade.

 Bathroom features sleek tiling floor to ceiling, surrounding a large white pedestal tub with free standing faucet.